Mushbt/battleships-pp3/README.md

   - Github - Used to host and edit the application
   - Gitbash - Terminal in Gitpod used to push changes to the Github Repository.
   - Heroku - A cloud platform that the application is deployed to.
+  - Lucidchart - A platform to create the logical flow chart for the game

 * Python Packages
   - Sys - This module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
 It is always available. [docs.python.org](https://docs.python.org/3/library/sys.html#:~:text=This%20module%20provides%20access%20to,It%20is%20always%20available.)